 Generate the eBay Feed

-Head to Tools, and then head to RSS feed.
+Head to Tools, and then head to Dynamic Feed Generator.
 You’re presenting with a set of dropdowns.
 Here’s what to put for each drop down.

 - Program: Used to select the program you need to use.
 Usually you should set it to the country that you receive the most visitors for.